Is flying first class worth it?

 Have you seen people walking carelessly through security, while you are waiting in a line a mile long?
 Have you noticed them passing through the frosted glass doors to exclusive lounges, while you are trying to find a place to sit in the crowded departure area?
 And have you seen them sipping on a cocktail, while you are carrying hand luggage to the back of the plane?

 In some cases they are, especially if you appreciate a more comfortable, pleasant way of traveling.
 And now that most airlines have started charging additional fees for anything from luggage to a bottle of water, not being presented with these charges feels like a relief!

-If you are not sure whether you want to pay for a first class ticket, consider these five advantages you get when flying first class or business class.
+If you’re not sure if flying first class is worth it, consider these five benefits you get when flying first class or business class.

 Why Fly First Class or Business Class